dpoluyanov/cmeter/README.md

 clickhouse.metrics.step=10000
 ```

-That's all, `spring-clickhouse-metrics` will create necessary tables on next application launch, and then you can register all metrics with `MeterRegistry`, provided by `spring-metrics` module
+That's all, `spring-clickhouse-metrics` will create necessary tables on next application launch and then you can register all metrics with `MeterRegistry` provided by `spring-metrics` module

-Than you can use ClickHouse as backend datasource for [Grafana](https://grafana.com) in conjunction with [clickhouse-datasource plugin](https://github.com/Vertamedia/clickhouse-grafana) provided by [Vertamedia](https://github.com/Vertamedia).
+Than you can setup ClickHouse as backend datasource for [Grafana](https://grafana.com) in conjunction with [clickhouse-datasource plugin](https://github.com/Vertamedia/clickhouse-grafana) provided by [Vertamedia](https://github.com/Vertamedia).

 Simple example:
 ![grafana screen](https://github.com/Camelion/spring-clickhouse-metrics/blob/master/grafana.jpg)